steffen-liersch/Liersch.JsonSerialization/README.md

 ## Getting Started

 The easiest and the fastest way to integrate the library into a project is to use the [Liersch.JsonSerialization package published on NuGet](https://www.nuget.org/packages/Liersch.JsonSerialization).
-For older projects (before .NET Framework 4.0) the library and its dependent libraries has to be compiled and integrated manually.
+For older projects (before .NET Framework 4.0) the library and its dependent libraries have to be compiled and integrated manually.

 ## JsonSerializer and JsonDeserializer